uber/doubles/docs/source/faq.rst

 When I double __new__, it breaks other tests, why?
 --------------------------------------------------

-This feature is deprecated, I recommend  using the ``patch_constructor`` method, which fixes this issue and is much cleaner.
+This feature is deprecated, I recommend  using the ``patch_class`` method, which fixes this issue and is much cleaner.

 I get a ``VerifyingDoubleError`` "Cannot double method ... does not implement it", whats going on?